Articles about interfaith marriages: click “NEWS” on the site or http://interfaithmarriages.org/blog/

-Marriage is indeed an expression of a commitment to the relationship between two individuals.
-The men and women who take the bold step to become one regardless of their origins, faiths, races and ethnicities must be applauded.
-They are setting an example of how to live in harmony.
+Marriage is indeed an expression of a commitment to s relationship between two individuals.
+The men and women who take the bold step to become one regardless of their origins, faiths, races, and ethnicities must be applauded.
+They are setting an example of how to live in harmony despite their differences.